-At St Cuthbert's Catholic High School we address Literacy in a cross-curricular way driven by the Learning Lead for Literacy and the English Department following the guidelines established in our whole school Literacy policy.
+At St Cuthbert's Catholic High School we address Literacy and Numeracy in a cross-curricular way driven by the Learning Leads for Literacy and Numeracy.

 Creating a Reading Culture is very much at the forefront of our whole school ethos.
 Year 7 in particular benefit from the many advantages of the Accelerated Reader scheme which promotes a love of books and reading as well as, at the same time, continually testing and monitoring understanding of vocabulary, character, setting and theme.
 For the less able readers we have a mentoring system in place whereby a team of Year 11 students (our “Literacy Leaders”) link up with Year 7 students during morning registration to help them with their reading.
 The school LRB (Library) is a hub of activity as a learning resource base and an excellent environment, in which students can read quietly for pleasure and to engage in private study.
 The school librarian is on hand both before and after school as well as at lunchtime, to assist students with the selection of their books and the activities they are completing.

 To encourage a love of reading, the recent introduction of ERIC time (Everyone Reading in Class) sees students in all year groups sharing extracts from age appropriate novels with their form tutor.
 This takes place on a Monday during form period and ensures that the students begin each week engaged in a reading activity.
 The focus for this session is reading for enjoyment with form tutors acting as positive role models for their students by reading for pleasure, discussing the extracts read and encouraging students to actively engage with texts.

 This academic year, the purchase of MyOn, an on-line library of books, has meant that all students are able to read a wide selection of books on-line.
 Although in its embryonic stage, it is clear that this will be an invaluable source of enjoyment and knowledge to students.